servirtium/README/README.md

 In common with other "Service Virtualization" technologies, tests leveraging previously recorded HTTP conversations:

-* are much faster (real services vary in speed and can be slow)
+* are much faster - real services vary in speed and can be generally slow than desired
-* don't fail in unexpected ways (real services can be flaky)
+* don't fail in unexpected ways - real services can be flaky
-* don't require credentials per person running the tests (real services often require API keys/tokens)
+* don't require credentials per person running the tests - real services often require API keys/tokens (even "sandbox" ones)

 With Servirtium, the HTTP conversations for services invoked by running tests would be recorded and played back from the same Markdown format.
 Multiple language implementations would be able work with the same Markdown